The Importance of Damages in a Car Accident Lawsuit

 Second, the total loss is bigger than you expect.
 Losses like medical bills, property damage and lost wages are only part of the picture.
 The blow to your quality of life is also a loss.
 This cost can be estimated, though not fully replaced, in dollars.

 In just one year, NHTSA estimates the loss of quality of life as a result of car accident injuries adds up to $594 billion for car accident victims.
-This figure is nearly twice the estimated losses due to medical bills, lost wages and property damage.
+This figure is more than twice the estimated losses due to medical bills, lost wages and property damage.

 Third, damages help send a message.
 When drivers and other negligent parties – and their insurers – are required to pay for what they have done, the person responsible for your injuries is forced to stand up and be accountable for the harm they have caused.